khong1127/hatch/project_reflection.md

 2) I was unfortunately sick during the timeframe of this assignment, so I had very limited energy and time to spare.
 I did use a slack extension, but I chose not to get an extra S^3 extension given how team project deadlines are already stacking up (for which we cannot use extensions on), and I had fallen rather behind on my other classes too.
 Had I not been sick, I feel that I would have been able to refine the final loose ends of this project better.

+3) I would find discrepancies in what code worked in localhost and what worked on Render.
+After having spent a lot of time refining code so that my app looked as I intended in localhost, I was looking forward to seeing the final deployed product on Render only to be met with a bunch of errors again.

 ## Skills

 I definitely learned a lot about how to think from a consumer's perspective.
 I remember that during my internship, a big concept was about "working backwards," which was about structuring work around what is actually helpful and desired by the consumer; I think this project has equipped me with good tips on how to properly execute that.